Everything You Need to Know About the 2018 Met Gala

 Short Answer: On the Cut, of course!

 The Cut will be covering the Met Gala red carpet live on Instagram starting at 4 p.m.
 After 6 p.m., we’ll be posting all the looks — with commentary — on a continually updated gallery on the site.
 (We’ve already started our Met Gala coverage, which you can find here.)
 If you prefer TV, turn on E!
 News at 6:30 p.m. for its Live From the Red Carpet stream, which runs through 9:00 p.m.
-EST.
+ET.

 And keep an eye on celebrity Twitter and Instagram accounts.
 Though Anna Wintour is strict about keeping the venue camera-free (going so far as to establish a “no selfie” policy), many on the guest list are known to be rule-benders.

-Who’s Going To Be at the 2018 Met Gala?
+Who’s Going to Be at the 2018 Met Gala?

 Short Answer: Who’s not going to be there?